Homepage / Buying Guides: Silver Guide

 Monetary metals like silver and other precious metals are 'de-centralized' forms of money, they have no liabilities and they will never be worth zero.

-The chart to the right displays that silver's industrial demand has been consistently rising for the last 10years and is expected to continue to rise.
+As previously mentioned, 55% of silver's demand is industrial, the chart to the above right shows how silver's industrial demand has been consistently rising over the last 10-years and is expected to continue to rise.

 Solar Energy is one of the fastest growing industries globally, currently it consumes more than 200 million ounces of silver annually, and has been consistently growing more than 25%, year over year, since 2015.